-Arten Gel’s unique properties give it excellent capacity to adsorb and release moisture within the standard relative humidity range for artifacts in museums.
+Arten Gel’s unique properties give it excellent capacity to absorb and release moisture within the standard relative humidity range for artifacts in museums.
 Arten Gel is the most cost-effective humidity buffering product available when compared to other high performance silica gels such as Art Sorb.
 The flexible, moisture-permeable packaging of the sachets allows for a simple, clean installation by museum staff.

 An Arten Gel 6-Pack comes is a MarvelSeal® bag, which contains six 350g (.78 lbs), moisture permeable sachets of our Arten Gel.
 Each Arten Gel sachet measures 7 x 5 inches and is about 1 inch high.
 Based upon standard museum recommendations, one Arten Gel sachet will condition 2 to 4 cubic feet of case volume (2 cubic feet for permanent exhibits, and 4 cubic feet for temporary applications).
 This takes into account that more silica gel is required for long-term exhibitions to provide a stable buffering environment.

 The efficiency of silica gel as a moisture buffering agent is determined by the amount of moisture that is adsorbed or desorbed within a specified relative humidity (RH) range.
 The term “M-Value” represents the amount of moisture that is gained or lost for each 1% change in RH (once the silica gel is in equilibrium with surrounding RH conditions) based on 1000 grams of dry silica gel.

 RHapid Gel had an M-Value of approximately 8.
 Arten Gel has an M-Value of 5.6.
 To compensate for this M-Value, an additional 40% of Arten Gel is added to each sachet to achieve the same moisture buffering capacity of the RHapid Gel sachet.
 This will increase the size of each sachet to 7 x 5 inches and about 1 inch high.